 **** Greg Van Avermaet, Alexander Kristoff, Elia Viviani

-*** Magnus Cort Nielsen, Michael Matthews, Philippe Gilbert, André Greipel
+*** Magnus Cort, Michael Matthews, Philippe Gilbert, André Greipel

 ** Fabio Felline, Matej Mohoric, Sacha Modolo, Julian Alaphilippe, Matteo Trentin